itz-me-zappex/flux/README.md

 *Daemon running with handling already opened windows (`-H`) in verbose mode (`-v`) and enabled timestamps (`-t`)*

 ## Features
-- CPU and FPS limiting process on unfocus and unlimiting on focus (FPS limiting requires game running using MangoHud with already existing config file).
+- Apply CPU or FPS limit to process on unfocus and unlimit on focus, FPS limiting requires game running using MangoHud with already existing config file.
-- Reducing process priority on unfocus and restoring it on focus.
+- Reduce process priority on unfocus and restore it on focus.
-- Minimizing window on unfocus, useful for borderless windows.
+- Minimize window on unfocus, useful for borderless windows.
-- Expanding window to fullscreen on focus, useful for games which are handle a window mode in weird way, e.g. Forza Horizon 4 changes its mode to windowed after minimization.
+- Expand window to fullscreen on focus, useful for games which are handle a window mode in weird way, e.g. Forza Horizon 4 changes its mode to windowed after minimization.
-- Ability to make window grab cursor forcefully to prevent it from escaping to second monitor.
+- Force window to grab cursor to prevent it from escaping to second monitor as example.
-- Commands/scripts execution on focus and unfocus events to make user able extend daemon functionality.
+- Execute commands and scripts on focus, unfocus and window closure events to extend daemon functionality.
+Daemon provides info about window and process through environment variables.
-- Configurable logging.
+- Logging support.
 - Notifications support.
-- Multiple identifiers you can set to avoid false positives.
+- Flexible identifiers support to avoid false positives, including regular expressions.
-- Easy INI config.
-- Supports scripting, window and process info passed via environment variables to commands in execution related config keys.
-- Works with processes running in sandbox with PID namespaces (e.g. Firejail).
+- Works with processes running in sandbox with PID namespaces, through Firejail for example.
-- Survives a whole DE/WM restart (not relogin) and continues work without issues.
+- Survives DE/WM restart and continues work without issues.
 - Supports most of X11 DEs/WMs [(EWMH-compatible ones)](<https://specifications.freedesktop.org/wm-spec/latest/>) and does not rely on neither GPU nor its driver.
-- Detects and handles both explicitly (appeared with focus event) and implicitly (appeared without focus event) opened windows.
+- Detects and handles both explicitly and implicitly opened windows (appeared with and without focus event respectively).

 ## Dependencies
 ### Arch Linux and dereatives